Adi-iitd/AI-Art/README.md

 #### Insights:

 - This model can be viewed as training two **autoencoders**: first **F◦G : X → X** jointly with second **G◦F : Y → Y**.
-- <p align = "justify"> These have special internal structures - map an image to itself via an intermediate representation that is a translation of the image into another domain </p>.
+- <p align = "justify"> These have special internal structures - map an image to itself via an intermediate representation that is a translation of the image into another domain. </p>
-- <p align = "justify"> Can also be seen as a special case of <b> adversarial autoencoders </b>, which use an adversarial loss to train the bottleneck layer of an autoencoder to match an arbitrary target distribution </p>.
+- <p align = "justify"> Can also be seen as a special case of <b> adversarial autoencoders </b>, which use an adversarial loss to train the bottleneck layer of an autoencoder to match an arbitrary target distribution. </p>
 - <p align = "justify"> The target distribution for the X → X autoencoder is the domain Y and for the Y → Y autoencoder is the domain X. </p>

 ## Implementation: